Find Affordable College Courses

 Iowa City, IA

 Our 2023 rankings named University of Iowa the most popular school in the United States for insurance students working on their graduate certificate.
-Located in the city of Iowa City, Iowa is a public school with a fairly large student population.
+Located in the small city of Iowa City, Iowa is a public college with a very large student population.

 Women make up 25% of the insurance majors at the school.